FreezeLuiz/CTF-Writeups/Web/bsidesdelhi2020-Robot_Master.md

 </html>
 ```

-A comment in the HTML source code will lead you down the page of searching `robots.txt`, you will find that the file exists and contains one entry
+A comment in the HTML source code will lead you down the page of searching `robots.txt`, where you will find that the file exists and contains one entry:

 ```
 http://15.206.202.26/robots.txt